pathbind/M-plus/README.md

 M+ is a client-side browser application.

-## No mandatory Pathbind account
+## No user account required

-Normal local use does not require a Pathbind Games account.
+Normal local use does not require a user account.

 ## Provider calls